 Risk factors include not being breastfed, vitamin D deficiency, having parents who smoke, not spending enough time playing in dirt, antibiotics given in early life and paracetamol used in the pregnancy or early life – all of these factors affect the baby’s immune system and gut flora.

-In my experience most babies with eczema are reacting to an allergen, either a food (think dairy!) or something in their environment.
-In 80% of my young patients, the eczema improves once they are no longer exposed to cow’s milk protein – either by the breastfeeding mum avoiding all dairy in her diet or changing the formula fed baby to a non-dairy formula.
+In my experience, most babies with eczema are reacting to an allergen, either a food (think dairy!) or something in their environment.
+In 80% of my young patients, eczema improves once they are no longer exposed to cow’s milk protein – either by the breastfeeding mum avoiding all dairy in her diet or changing the formula fed baby to a non-dairy formula.

 We are of course a mammal species and as such have evolved to drink the milk of our mothers.
 No other mammalian species drinks milk from a different species.
 Imagine an elephant calf suckling on a giraffe or a calf on a cat.
 It is just not done.
-Each species produces the optimal milk for their own young – with growth factors, immune cells and hormones, designed specifically for their babies.
+Each species produces the optimal milk for their own young – with growth factors, immune cells, and hormones, explicitly designed for their babies.
 So it is no surprise that cow’s milk does not agree with many human infants and they may react with eczema.

 Recommendations for Eczema Prevention: